What to Do With a Windfall

 If you already have an estate plan, it makes sense to revisit it periodically anyway, but it nearly certainly needs updating to reflect any changes required after receiving a windfall.

-It's important to have an estate plan in place to ensure that your money and assets are managed according to your wishes upon your death or incapacitation.
-When you pass away, a detailed estate plan can make the wealth distribution process much less upsetting for your grieving beneficiaries as well.
+An estate plan ensures your money and assets are managed according to your wishes upon your death or incapacitation.
+When you pass away, a detailed estate plan should make the wealth distribution process much less upsetting for your grieving beneficiaries as well.

-The Bottom Line: What to Do With a Windfall
+The Bottom Line: What to Do With a Lump Sum

-Sometimes, the best thing to do is to simply take your time and not make any sudden moves.
-Put the money aside in a term deposit.
-This keeps it safe and locked away for a few months.
-You can use the time that the money is tied up in the term deposit to get used to your newfound financial position and plan to use it wisely.
+To circle back to step number one, often the best thing to do is to simply take your time and not make any sudden moves.
+Put the money aside in a term deposit, locked away for a few months.
+You can use the time that the money is tied up in the term deposit to get used to your newfound financial position and formulate a plan to use it wisely.

 1. Pause first